 - 2 cups baby spinach leaves

-- 2 cups chopped romaine
+- 2 cups chopped romaine, or finely chopped kale

-- 1/2 cup pomegranate arils
+- ½ cup pomegranate arils

-- 2 slices bacon, cooked and crumbled
+- 2 slices bacon nitrate-free, cooked and crumbled

-- 2 tbsp olive oil, extra virgin
+- 2 tablespoon olive oil extra virgin

-- 2 tbsp lemon juice, freshly squeezed
+- 2 tablespoon lemon juice freshly squeezed

-- 1 tsp honey
+- 1 teaspoon honey

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard

-- sea salt and pepper, to taste
+- salt and pepper to taste

-Combine all ingredients for Honey-Dijon Dressing in a small jar.
+- Combine all ingredients for Honey-Dijon Dressing in a small jar.
 Set aside to allow flavours to blend.

-Toast walnuts in a small skillet for 4 - 5 minutes, just until they become fragrant.
-Toss with 1 1/2 teaspoons pure maple syrup.
+- Toast walnuts in a small skillet for 4 - 5 minutes, just until they become fragrant.
+Toss with 1 ½ teaspoons pure maple syrup.
 Let cool on a sheet of parchment paper and break apart when cool.

 - Wash and dry spinach and chopped romaine.
 Arrange in bowls or on a serving platter, topping with maple-glazed walnuts, pomegranate arils, roasted sweet potatoes and crumbled bacon bits.
 Drizzle with dressing and serve immediately.